 What are Periodic Fever Syndromes?

 Periodic Fever Syndromes are a group of rare, autoinflammatory diseases that are characterized by symptoms including recurrent fevers, rash, pain, and joint inflammation.
-Periodic Fevers are typically inherited from other family members, but can occur on their own.
+Periodic Fevers are typically inherited from family members, but can occur on their own.
 Both children and adults can be affected by Periodic Fevers, though symptoms usually begin during childhood.

 Are CAPS contagious?

 CAPS are not contagious.
-They're a group of inherited diseases that can be passed down from other family members, though they can also occur on their own.
+They're a group of inherited diseases that can be passed down from family members, though they can also occur on their own.
 Certain factors are thought to trigger CAPS flares, including exposure to cold, drops in temperature, stress, and exercise.

 What is ILARIS?

 ILARIS® is a prescription medication that is FDA approved to treat CAPS, including FCAS and MWS, in patients 4 years and older.
 ILARIS works by attaching to and blocking interleukin-1 beta (IL-1β), a type of cytokine responsible for inflammation.
-ILARIS is given every 8 weeks as a subcutaneous injection right below the skin.
+For CAPS, ILARIS is given every 8 weeks as a subcutaneous injection right below the skin.

 How can ILARIS help with CAPS?

 ILARIS specifically addresses inflammation caused by IL-1β that can lead to CAPS symptoms such as rash, joint and/or muscle pain, and eye irritation.
 ILARIS can also decrease the risk of flares, or the worsening of CAPS symptoms.
 ILARIS is given by a doctor or nurse as an injection right below the skin.
-Talk to your doctor to find out if ILARIS may be a treatment option for you or your child.
+Talk to a doctor to find out if ILARIS may be a treatment option for you or your child.